 Somatostatin Analogue (SSA)

-So how do Somatostatin Analogues actually work?
+How do Somatostatin Analogues actually work?

-What about SSA labelled diagnostics?
+What about SSA labelled diagnostics and therapies?

 Do Somatostatin Receptors work for everyone?